IdentityPython/pysaml2/doc/howto/sp.rst

 -----------------

 The SP keeps tabs on all outstanding authentication requests it has.
-This is kept in the local variable *outstanding_queries*.
+This is kept in the datastore pointed to by *sid_store*.
 Presently if an authentication reponse is received that does not match an outstanding request the reponse is ignored.
 This is going to change in the future.

-The format of *outstanding_queries* is a dictionary with the session IDs as keys and which URL that was accessed that triggered the SP to send the request.
+The format of *sid_store* is a dictionary with the outstanding session IDs as keys.